ShaikAfreen0102/Fraud-Detection-System/README.md

-🛡️ Fraud-Detection-System

-Machine Learning Based Fraud Detection System
+🛡️ Machine Learning Based Fraud Detection System

 A Python-based machine learning project that detects fraudulent transactions using a trained classification model.
 This system analyzes transaction patterns and predicts whether they are fraudulent or legitimate.

 🧠 About the Project